carlosjhr64/neuronet/README.md

 I'll be using [Neuronet::ScaledNetwork](http://rubydoc.info/gems/neuronet/Neuronet/ScaledNetwork).
-Also note that the Sine function is entirely defined within a cycle ( 2 Math::PI ) and so parameters (particularly C) need only to be set within the cycle.
+Also note that the Sine function is entirely defined within a cycle ( 2 Math::PI ) and so parameters (particularly C) need only to be set within this cycle.
 After a lot of testing, I've verified that a [Perceptron](http://en.wikipedia.org/wiki/Perceptron) is enough to solve the problem.
 The Sine function is [Linearly separable](http://en.wikipedia.org/wiki/Linearly_separable).